-Exhibit 8: Illustrative cross section of repaired concrete with new asphalt overlay after construction
+Exhibit 6: Illustrative cross sections of deteriorated concrete pavement before construction and rehabilitated pavement after construction

-Community Connections.
+- Community Connections.
 The vertical clearance of all overhead bridges will be evaluated, and measures identified, as needed, to meet minimum clearance standards and decrease the potential for bridge hits.
-Bridge heights may be adjusted, or the profile of the pavement beneath them lowered, to allow for the added thickness of the

-Exhibit 9: Accessible pedestrian connections over I-95 will be preserved or restored (Division St. bridge)
+Bridge heights may be adjusted, or the profile of the pavement beneath them lowered, to allow for the added thickness of the asphalt overlay.
+Accessible pedestrian connections will be preserved or restored on any bridges where the heights are adjusted.
+Opportunities to enhance accessibility on affected bridges will also be identified. - Safety.

-Safety.
 In addition to the safety improvements achieved with an improved road surface, worn pavement markings will be replaced and guiderail will be upgraded to current Federal standards.
 The superelevation on curves will also be evaluated and corrected, if necessary, to meet current standards for urban interstates.

 The existing U-turn that is used by emergency responders will be relocated to better accommodate their vehicle access, improve safety, and minimize their response times.
-Refer to Section 3.1 Safety for a detailed discussion of the project's safety improvements.
+Refer to Section 5.1 Safety for a detailed discussion of the project's safety improvements.